calderhayes/react-boilerplate/README.md

 # React Typescript Flux Template

-**Not yet complete**
 **Use at your own risk**

-TODO: Split up UI into Smart (stateful components / Containers) and Dumb (functional components / Presentation)

-TODO: Solidify authentication strategy
-TODO: Solidify what actions are doing vs reducers in terms of error handling
-TODO: Solidify error message handling, what provides the keys, what creates the keys (this may just be documentation)
-TODO: Create an automated front end task handler (refresh token), have a centralized control that handles this in a generalized way
-TODO: Take a look at tsfmt

 This is a simple collection of utilities forming a transparent platform to start working off of for medium to large scale front end React applications.